jacklandrin/OnlySwitch/README.md

 @berkbatuhans for Turkish translation

-@wrngwrld for volume slider of radio player
+@wrngwrld for volume slider of the radio player

 @kpacholak for Polish translation